yashgyy/SMSCategorizer-Old/README.md

-### The Following Sms Categoriser Consist of the Following Folders
+### The  Sms Categoriser Consist of the Following Folders

 * Deployed Model(Nltk+RandomForesr)